rurban/smhasher/README.md

 * Bad Seeds

   Hash functions are typically initialized with a random seed.
-Buet some seed values may lead to bad hash functions.
-In the regular case with random seeds the probablity of such bad seeds is very low, like 2^32 or 2^64, but when the attacker can control the seed it will lead to DDOS attacks.
-With a known seed, even with crypto hashes in most hashtables.
+But some seed values may lead to bad hash functions, regardless of the key.
+In the regular case with random seeds the probablity of such bad seeds is very low, like 2^32 or 2^64.
-  A practical application needs to know if such bad seeds exist and choose another one.
+  A practical application needs to know if bad seeds exist and choose another one.
 See e.g. `wyhash_seed_init()` and `wyhash_bad_seeds()` in `Hashes.h`.
   Note that a bad seed is not really a problem when you skip this seed during initialization.
   It can still be a GOOD or recommended hash function.